pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.hbs.md

 image scans for workload builds.
 The data is from [Supply Chain Security Tools - Store](../../scst-store/overview.hbs.md).

-Reported CVE issues represent any vulnerability associated with a package or version found in the source code or image, including vulnerabilities from past scans.
+CVE issues represent any vulnerabilities associated with a package or version found in the source code or image, including vulnerabilities from past scans.
-In other words, the vulnerability scan data represents the scan that just occurred and any other vulnerabilities related to the packages found in that scan.

 > **Note** For example, the `log4shell` package is found in image ABC on 1 January without any CVEs.
 > On 15 January, the log4j CVE issue is found while scanning image DEF.
 If a user returns to the
-> **Image Scan** stage for image ABC, the log4j CVE issue is shown associated with the `log4shell`
+> **Image Scan** stage for image ABC, the log4j CVE issue appears and is associated with the
-> package.
+> `log4shell` package.